statisticalbiotechnology/dsbook/dsbook/statistics/multiple.md

 ### Illustration of q-value calculations

-Below is a Python script that simulates $p$ value distributions for multiple hypotheses, showcasing the challenge of distinguishing true effects from random variation:
+Below is a simulation of $p$ value distributions for multiple hypotheses, showcasing the challenge of distinguishing true effects from random variation:

 ```{code-cell} ipython3
 :tags: [hide-input]